Commercial Leases in ACT

 Commercial leases are contracts to rent out premises for business purposes.
-In the Australian Capital Territory there are generally two types of commercial leases: retail and non-retail leases.
+In the ACT, there are generally two types of commercial leases.
+These are retail and non-retail leases.
+This article deals with commercial leases in the ACT.

 Leases which fail outside the scope of the Leases (Commercial and Retail) Act 2001 are generally considered general commercial contracts, the terms of which are essentially up to the parties themselves.